 On the other hand, you can opt for an electric garden shredder that includes a bag or some type of bin on one side.
-These will hold your garden materials safe and securely, which means they can be tossed away with ease, or used to make compost.
+These will hold your garden materials safely and securely, which means they can be tossed away with ease, or used to make compost.

 Our Top Pick: Sun Joe CJ602E 15-Amp Electric Wood Chipper/Shredder

 Secondly, this garden shredder holds a powerful 15 amp motor that can shred through branches and twigs with ease.
-It automatically turns your garden materials into nutrient rich mulch, which means you spend less time trimming your garden and more time enriching it with everything it needs to grow big and strong.
+It automatically turns your garden materials into nutrient-rich mulch, which means you spend less time trimming your garden and more time enriching it with everything it needs to grow big and strong.

 Are wood chips good for soil?